ekspla/Pitot_GPS_Sensor_Logger/README.md

 ![FIG1](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/f7df4ba7-1bcd-483e-b431-faf6cff3856e "Fig1_Test_Calibration")

-## A Demonstrative Result -- Visualize the Effect of Drafting in Cycling --
+## A Demonstrative Result -- Visualizing the Effect of Drafting in Cycling --

 A pair of bicycles were used for this experiment in a day of almost no wind outdoor.
-The mesurement system was attached in front of the trailer's bicycle following after the leader's bicycle in line.
+The mesurement system was attached in front of the trailer's bicycle after the leader's bicycle following in line.
 The distances between them were kept 1.0-1.5 m at ground speeds below 40 km/h, while a bit longer distances at above these speeds for safety reasons.
 **The effect of drafting is easily seen in the figure**; the measurement points in the correlation map start to deviate from the diagonal line by increasing the ground speed at above 10 km/h.